OUR LATEST VIDEOS

 4. Niagara Falls, New York

 Avoid summer crowds by visiting Niagara Falls in the winter.
 The falls are especially beautiful with ice-coated leaves and sparkling trees.
 It's like a winter wonderland come to life.
-The falls only partially freeze and while a few attractions are closed, like Maid of the Mist, there's still a ton to do, including exploring Niagara Falls State Park, Goat Island, and reveling in the Winter Lights Festival, which runs annually from November through February.
+The falls only partially freeze and while a few attractions are closed, like the Maid of the Mist, there's still a ton to do, including exploring Niagara Falls State Park, Goat Island, and reveling in the Winter Lights Festival, which runs annually from November through early January.

 The Giacomo is a historic hotel right in the downtown area, with tons of charm and plenty of amenities, including fresh cookie deliveries nightly.
 It's great for families because you can book a suite with multiple bedrooms and full-size kitchens.